taliaqaiser1/tswd-portfolio/critique-by-design.md

 ## Step Three: Wireframe a Solution

-I started wireframing the solution with the given data in the visualizations and came up with a dual axis bar chart
+I started wireframing the solution with the given data in the visualizations and came up with a dual-axis bar chart.
+One side showed the full scale for runs and wickets the other side displayed the average.
+I chose the original colors but a white background so that it is not too distracting.

 ![IMG_0002](https://github.com/taliaqaiser1/tswd-portfolio/assets/123123984/a490c241-9036-4074-84a2-6783f991d547)

+This visualization depicted the intended data in a format that is easily understandable and readable by the audience.

+**Solution Draft 1 and Limitations:**

+After this, I designed a solution for the two graphs.
+However, I could not figure out the dual scale in Flourish so I had to use a different approach, where I used a line and bar chart combined to show the data.

+<div class="flourish-embed flourish-chart" data-src="visualisation/15066974"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+<div class="flourish-embed flourish-chart" data-src="visualisation/15066945"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+Then, I got feedback on both, the wireframes and the solution.

+## Step Four: Test the Solution

+I asked three people for feedback on my sketches with the following profiles:
+1. Student, early 20's
+2. Student, mid 20's
+3. Student, last 20's

+The synthesized feedback from their interviews was as follows:
+1. The bar charts work well
+2. The dual scale is a good idea
+3. Try combining the charts
+4. Try adding more cities to the visualizations
+5. The line charts imply that it is time-series data so maybe try something else.